What You Need to Know about DIY Mitigation

 Radon testing is the only way to know if potentially harmful radon gas is present in your home.
 Radonova’s short-term and long-term test kits are inexpensive, highly accurate, and will tell you if you need to take further action to reduce radon levels.

 If you do find radon, DIY mitigation is not recommended.
 The risks are simply too high.
-It takes an experienced, trained, and certified radon mitigation professional to do the job right and give you the peace of mind you need.
+It takes an experienced, trained, and certified radon mitigation professional to do the job right.

 Start with a test to determine if you have a problem.
 If you do, choose a qualified radon mitigation contractor to fix your home.